-The Bollywood has been remaking South Indian films including Telugu movies since the early days of cinema.
-The filmmakers are careful enough to choose the subjects that appeal to wide range of audience while remaking them in other languages.
-So, in an effort to bring nativity, several scenes are modified to appeal to the local audience.
-The trend has changed and the Bollywood filmmakers no longer adapt the scripts for nativity and realism but they rather glorify it to impress the fans.
-The following are list of 10 worst Bollywood remakes of Telugu movies.
+Bollywood has been remaking South Indian films including Telugu movies since the early days of cinema.
+The filmmakers are careful enough to choose the subjects that appeal to a wide range of audiences while remaking them in other languages.
+So, to bring nativity, several scenes are modified to appeal to the local audience.
+The trend has changed and the Bollywood filmmakers no longer adapt the scripts for nativity and realism but rather glorify it to impress the fans.
+The following is the list of the 10 worst Bollywood remakes of Telugu movies.

 10. Jai Ho

-Ready is the remake of Telugu movie with same title starring Ram and Genelia in lead roles.
-It’s again a Salman Khan starrer with his trademark nonsense and over the top action replacing comedy and drama.
-The fights in Telugu version matched the narration as the hero is meant to be smart whereas the fights in its remake doesn’t follow the characterization.
-The worst thing about Ready is a remake of ‘Ringa Ringa’ song which received ‘Kela’ award as worst song of the year.
+Ready is the remake of a Telugu movie with the same title starring Ram and Genelia in lead roles.
+It’s again a Salman Khan starrer with his trademark nonsense and over-the-top action replacing comedy and drama.
+The fights in the Telugu version matched the narration as the hero is meant to be smart whereas the fights in its remake don’t follow the characterization.
+The worst thing about Ready is a remake of the ‘Ringa Ringa’ song which received the ‘Kela’ award as the worst song of the year.

 8. Rowdy Rathore

-Rowdy Rathore is the remake of Telugu movie Vikramarkudu starring Ravi Teja and Anushka in lead roles.
+Rowdy Rathore is the remake of the Telugu movie Vikramarkudu starring Ravi Teja and Anushka in lead roles.
 The Rajamouli mark elevation scenes and Ravi Teja mark comedy made the film a blockbuster in Telugu.
-The fate of Hindi remake was clear as soon as Prabhu Deva stepped into the project as director.
-The styling, comedy and action made the film look cheap in comparison to the original in spite of heavy budget.
+The fate of the Hindi remake was clear as soon as Prabhu Deva stepped into the project as director.
+The styling, comedy, and action made the film look cheap in comparison to the original despite the heavy budget.
 Although Rowdy Rathore was a hit, it didn’t get the success it deserves.

-Kick is the remake of Telugu movie of same name starring Ravi Teja and Ileana in lead roles.
-The Telugu version was an action comedy with Brahmanandam and Ali in prominent roles.
+Kick is the remake of a Telugu movie of the same name starring Ravi Teja and Ileana in lead roles.
+The Telugu version was an action-comedy with Brahmanandam and Ali in prominent roles.
 However, the makers completely removed their characters from the remake and replaced comedy with action.
 Kick without comedy became another routine film and the audience criticized the film.
 The director of the original, Surendar Reddy, mentioned that the Bollywood filmmakers didn’t understand Kick and they instead translated it to happiness.

-Tevar is the remake of Telugu movie Okkadu starring Mahesh Babu and Bhoomika in lead roles.
+Tevar is the remake of the Telugu movie Okkadu starring Mahesh Babu and Bhoomika in lead roles.
 Okkadu transformed Mahesh into a mass hero from romance and adventure movies.
-Tevar was nothing but a boring film which has a little resemblance to the original.
-The performances are not convincing and in addition there is an attitude to hero character which is annoying.
-The song ‘main hu superman salman ka fan’ reduced the film to a commercial potboiler.
+Tevar was nothing but a boring film that has a little resemblance to the original.
+The performances are not convincing and in addition, there is an attitude to the hero character which is annoying.
+The song ‘Main hu superman Salman ka fan’ reduced the film to a commercial potboiler.

-Heropanti is the remake of Telugu movie Parugu starring Allu Arjun in lead role.
-Parugu is a beautiful film about the struggle of a sincere father and the honour killings.
+Heropanti is the remake of the Telugu movie Parugu starring Allu Arjun in the lead role.
+Parugu is a beautiful film about the struggle of a sincere father and honor killings.
 The film never gets preachy and is entertaining.
 But the remake, Heropanti, as the name suggests, is about heroism.
 The film never bothers to care about what the father thinks and never cares about other characters.
 The hero always stands with a still popular for 90s kids in photo studios.
-Prakash Raj takes the complete responsibility of acting while the lead actor only bothers about one thing, Heroism.
+Prakash Raj takes complete responsibility for acting while the lead actor is only bothered about one thing, Heroism.